pantheon-systems/documentation/source/content/modules-known-issues.md

 ## [IMCE 6.x](https://www.drupal.org/node/251024) and [IMCE 7.x](https://www.drupal.org/project/imce/releases/7.x-1.11)

-**Issue**: Operations on directories containing an inordinate amount of files will likely hit the load balancer timeout threshold (30 seconds).
+**Issue**: Operations on directories containing an inordinate amount of files will likely meet the load balancer timeout threshold (30 seconds).

 **Solution**: One solution is to break up the files into smaller groups so that directories are less populated.
 Another option is to rewrite `imce_image_info()` so that your site's caching backend (Database or Object Cache) is used for operations on highly populated directories: